life-itself/community/content/programs/2023/long-term-residencies.md

 system-thinkers, researchers, spiritual ecologists, bodhisattvas, change makers, symbiotic entrepreneurs, poets, painters, eco-dharmists, people ready to just be with what comes, good and bad.

-In this unique program, residents will engage in a variety of Minimum Viable Practices (MVPs) such as shared cooking, mindful sitting, house care, circling, and gardening.
+In this unique proposition, residents will engage in a variety of Minimum Viable Practices (MVPs) such as shared cooking, silent sitting, house care, circling, and gardening.
 These activities serve as a living laboratory to explore the intersection of individuality and community, challenging traditional perspectives, and cultivating a compassionate, cooperative ethos.

-Beyond providing an unconventional living arrangement, the Bergerac Praxis Hub immerses residents in a vibrant community committed to the research and development of innovative practices.
+Beyond providing an unconventional living arrangement, the Bergerac Praxis Hub immerses residents in a vibrant community committed to the research and development of innovative practices that our research team documents all year long.
 Building upon a previous season of sympoesis residencies, where themes like contemplative activism, eco-spirituality, interbeing, collective intelligence, and relational embodiment were explored, these practices are designed to inspire a compassionate lifestyle, ecological balance, and a shift from individual